alexkeizer/phd-y1-review/notes/Draft V2.md

 For the optimisation pass, we choose to operate on LLVM IR --- the same compiler IR used by Clang, Swift and Rust.
 Although others have formalised the semantics of LLVM IR in a proof assistant before ([[@zhaoFormalVerificationSSABased]], [[@zakowskiModularCompositionalExecutable2021]]), those efforts included no proof automation.
 This will to our knowledge be the first effort to provide fully automated proofs for correctness of LLVM optimisations in a way that doesn't have to trust an external solver (as Alive does [[@lopesAlive2BoundedTranslation2021]]).
 Removing this dependency is important as SMT solvers are large, complex pieces of software with a history of bugs ([[@brummayerFuzzingDeltadebuggingSMT2009]], [[@mansurDetectingCriticalBugs2020]]).

 The optimisation pass will be instantiated with a set of *peephole optimisations*, consisting of program patterns to match for and corresponding program patterns to rewrite to.
 Lean-MLIR ([[@bhatVerifyingPeepholeRewriting2024]]), a project in development at my research group which I've contributed to, currently has a prototype of such an optimiser.
 However, the current version is only able to apply *pure* optimisations.
-I wish to expand this to an optimiser that can apply optimisations involving side-effect such as memory loads/stores, immediate undefined behaviour, or even potentially non-terminating control flow, and, crucially, provide push-button proof automation for such side-effecting optimisations, using symbolic execution.
+I wish to expand this to an optimiser that can apply optimisations involving side-effect such as memory loads/stores, undefined behaviour, or potentially non-terminating control flow, and, crucially, provide push-button proof automation for such side-effecting optimisations, using symbolic execution.

->[!TODO]
-> Maybe mention InstCombine in LLVM?
->If we do switch to MLIR dialects, here I could add the argument that MLIR dialect promote high-level structure, which makes more transforms possible as local peepholes.

 After optimisation, the next phase will be to generate assembly from our optimised IR and, crucially, to verify that the generated assembly has the same semantics as the optimised IR.
 For maximum trust, we'd like to use authoritative models of the ISA semantics of whichever platform we are compiling for to give semantics to the assembly program.
 Sail ([[@armstrongISASemanticsARMv8a2019]]) provides such models: the Sail model for Arm-A is automatically derived from the official ASL reference, and their RISC-V model has been adopted by the RISC-V Foundation.
 We'll phrase the code generator in a similar way: by having fragments of compiler IR to match for, and corresponding fragments of assembly to rewrite them with.
 Still, code generation presents some unique challenges.
 Firstly, although the transformations themselves should be simpler, the Sail semantic model will be much larger than our handwritten LLVM semantics.
 Secondly, we have to deal with semantics of different languages (the compiler IR and the assembly language).
 It is likely that proof automation for code generation will thus need a slightly different design than proof automation for peephole optimisations.